typelevel/typelevel.github.com/posts/2018-08-25-http4s-error-handling-mtl.md

 }
 ```

-And also and ADT of the possible errors that may arise.
+And also an ADT of the possible errors that may arise.
 I'll explain later in this post why it extends `Throwable`.

 ```tut:book:silent
 sealed trait UserError extends Throwable